 Skip to content

 Annual announcement is distributed to academic deans in early November.
-Nominations are due in the Office of the Vice President for Research (OVPR), by Monday, February 3, 2014.
+Nominations are due in the Office of the Executive Vice President for Research and Partnerships, by Monday, February 2, 2015.
 The Selection Committee comprised of representatives of the science faculties meets in mid spring to determine the winner.